calvbore/zk-hello-world-noir/README.md

 assert(msg == msg);
 ```

 Run `yarn nargo:compile` in your terminal to compile `your_circuit` and generate its associated files.
+If this command fails go back to `Checkpoint 0` and make sure you have all the dependencies installed.

 ## Checkpoint 3: Circuit Smart Contract Verifier